-When we fell pregnant, we were ecstatic.
+When we got pregnant, we were ecstatic.
 But deep down, we also knew that our lives would change.
 So, over the course of the pregnancy, my wife and I started to prepare ourselves for the changes and plan how to survive a marriage despite the added responsibilities.
-We were going to be the best parents in the history of parenting and of course, still remain sane, fresh and have a marriage that would make everyone envious.
+We were going to be the best parents in the history of parenting, and of course, still remain sane, fresh, and have a marriage that would make everyone envious.

-It took our newborn less than a week to destroy all our plans, ideals and goals.
+It took our newborn less than a week to destroy all our plans, ideals, and goals.
 The reality of it all is that no matter how much you plan, it will never go as planned.
 Surviving marriage after kids may sound like a cakewalk, it is anything but.

 I remember when we used to spend an entire weekend in bed or just cuddling up on the couch and having movie marathons.
 It gave us much-needed downtime from the pressures of our professional lives and we were fresh to face the rest of the week.
 With a kid thrown into the mix, weekends became hectic, and keeping the marriage strong proved difficult.

 Surviving marriage after kids is hard.
 Our to-do list just kept on increasing.
-Most of our ‘free time’ was spent sterilising bottles, removing food particles from the crevices of various pieces of furniture, mashing vegetables and of course, emptying diapers.
+Most of our free time was spent sterilizing bottles, removing food particles from the crevices of various pieces of furniture, mashing vegetables, and of course, disposing of diapers.

-I won’t lie – the transition from coupledom to parenthood was stressful and we started dealing with the age-old marriage struggles after baby.
-But soon we realised that in our efforts to ensure the well-being of our son, we forgot and in fact, at times took for granted, the well-being of our marriage.
-Once the realisation that we needed to balance out our time between parenting and our marriage, things soon started to change for the better.
+I won’t lie, the transition from coupledom to parenthood was stressful and we started dealing with the age-old marriage struggles after baby.
+But soon we realized that in our efforts to ensure the well-being of our son, we forgot and, in fact, at times took for granted, the well-being of our marriage.
+Once the realization that we needed to balance out our time between parenting and our marriage, things soon started to change for the better.

 Related reading: Six ways couples can achieve work-life balance